What I do

 You’ll find examples of the Painted Picture coming true in Cameron Herold’s book Double Double, published by Greenleaf Book Group.
 My thanks to Cameron for what’s so far a solid read on improving your business (I stopped reading in order to Paint).

-If you’ve created a Painted Picture of your own business three years down the line, I’d love to read it.
+If you’ve created a painted picture of your own business three years down the line, I’d love to see it.